influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/api.md

 ### Defining tasks

-To define a task POST to the `/kapacitor/v1/tasks` endpoint.
+To define a task, POST to the `/kapacitor/v1/tasks` endpoint.
-If a task already exists then use the `PATCH` method to modify any property of the task.
+If a task already exists, then use the `PATCH` method to modify any property of the task.

 Define a task using a JSON object with the following options: